vtjoeh/video_room_calc/README.md

 - Ability to change colors for accessibility purposes.
 - Add Cross-view cross sectional view to determine camera height.
 - Add view of the front of room.
 Important when the camera is above and below displays.
 Sometimes next to display is better than below or above.
 - Simulated view from camera (simple 2d view of single person zoom and 2 person zoom).
+- Add a PoE calculator for the mics, Navigator and PoE cameras.
+Include different Cisco switches.
 - Add lobes to the microphones.
 - Create a landing page that points to all things Cisco video device related that is scattered across internet.
 I own the domain "videoroomcalculator.com" and "collabexperience.com".
 For example: Github macros, CE Deploy, roomos.cisco.com, hep.webex.com.
-- See number of video inputs/outputs per a device (HDMI, 3.5 mm audio, Audio Over IP, HDCP support)
+- See number of video inputs/outputs per a device (HDMI, 3.5 mm audio, Audio Over IP, HDCP support).
 - Links per a device to relevant information.
 E.g. datasheets.
 - Explore options and cost for backend database to save projects and supporting background files.
-Security would be of top concern.
+At the moment nothing of value is stored in the cloud except anonymous stats.
+Backend database would cost more, need redundancy and security.
 - Have smaller devices like microphones auto-scale up in size for large rooms.

 This is a side project.
 Work is done nights, weekends and holidays.
 As of Sept 15, 2024 I'm taking break for a few weeks.